axiom-crypto/halo2-lib/halo2-base/README.md

 For parallel witness generation, multiple `Context`s are created for each parallel operation.
 After parallel witness generation, these `Context`'s are combined to form a single "virtual column" as above.
 Note that while the witness generation can be multi-threaded, the ordering of the contents in each `Context`, and the order of the `Context`s themselves, must be deterministic.

 **Warning:** If you create your own `Context` in a new virtual region not provided by our libraries, you must ensure that the `type_id: &str` of the context is a globally unique identifier for the virtual region, distinct from the other `type_id` strings used to identify other virtual regions.
+We suggest that you either include your crate name as a prefix in the `type_id` or use [`module_path!`](https://doc.rust-lang.org/std/macro.module_path.html) to generate a prefix.
 In the future we will introduce a macro to check this uniqueness at compile time.

 ### [**AssignedValue**](./src/lib.rs):